Gary Green (sports owner): Philanthropy

 Green was a national board member of the advocacy group Third Millennium and a founder of its New York City chapter.
 Green testified in front of the U.S. House Ways and Means' Subcommittee on Social Security on behalf of Third Millennium "calling on the government to institute Social Security reform 'yesterday.'"
 At its peak, the group had 2,000 members in all 50 states.

 In May 2005, Green was awarded the Builders of Freedom Award in acknowledgment of his work with the Israel Bonds campaign.
 Green has received numerous awards for his philanthropic support of various charities including North Shore Child and Family Guidance Association; the Chrysanthemum Event in November 2001; the Award of Courage Corporation's Humanitarian Award in April 2008 in support of cancer research; Ronald McDonald House of New York's Children's Champion award in recognition of his continued support in November 2009 and again in October 2013; the Starlight Starbright Children's Foundation award for his work on behalf of the charity, which aids seriously ill children and their families, on July 17, 2006.

 On February 5, 2019, Green was awarded the M. Anthony Fisher Humanitarian Award at the 39th Annual Thurman Munson Awards Dinner, recognizing Alliance's support of AHRC.

-During the COVID-19 pandemic, Green donated 45,000 masks to hospitals such as CHI Health and Nebraska Medicine to raise awareness for frontline workers.
-Union Omaha also announced a partnership with CHI Health and Nebraska Medicine as its jersey sponsors.
+During the COVID-19 pandemic, Green donated 500,000 masks across the nation to raise awareness for frontline workers.
+Union Omaha also announced a free partnership with CHI Health and Nebraska Medicine as its jersey sponsors in honor of 1st responders.

+In 2023 Gary and Amy Green formed Green Vision, a foundation to collaborate with organizations who share their vision of a better, more sustainable planet.
+Green Vision acts as an ambassador for these organizations as well as pinpointing areas where financial support will have the greatest impact.